Brooklyn Workers’ Compensation Lawyer

 Workers’ compensation may cover your medical care and a portion of your lost wages while you are unable to work.
 Our Brooklyn workers’ compensation lawyers will review your specific losses to ensure you receive appropriate compensation when filing a claim.

 If another party’s negligence caused or contributed to your accident, it may be possible to seek additional compensation by filing a third-party claim.
 This may result in compensation not covered by workers’ compensation, such as pain and suffering.
 Identifying the potentially responsible parties for compensating you often requires conducting an investigation.
-Our skilled personal injury attorneys at Shulman & Hill will have access to all the resources necessary to do so.
+Our skilled team at Shulman & Hill will have access to all the resources necessary to do so.

 Brooklyn Workers’ Compensation Lawyer: FAQ’s